Marie-Vi/bogutski-qa5-project/_DOCS/user/roles_permissions.md

 Every group has the following sections: _Description, Rating, Lectures, Quiz_.
 All these sub-pages are visible for the user with **'student'** role who has access to the correspondent group.
-Student account appears on a Rating page only in case he is recorded as a member in Members parameter of a group.  \
+Student account appears on a Rating page only in case the user is recorded as a member in Members parameter of a group.  \
 User with **'student'** role gets access to _Homework_ part of a lecture page _(route to lectures page: Group -> Lectures - > select the lecture)_.